geoffrowland/dorsetdswa/README.md

 Not for navigational, planning or commercial use.
 Educational use only

-This web map provides a high-resolution hillshade terrain map for east Devon, Dorset Somerset and adjoining regions.
+This web map includes a composite high-resolution hillshade base-map layer for Dorset and adjoining regions.

 &copy; Geoff Rowland Copyright and database rights 2020